 What’s the problem?
 I still don’t know.
 The show is well-produced, the editing is more or less perfect.
 There are pretty good sound effects – it could be a BBC radio play – and the voice acting is good.
 I was so puzzled about the show (example: I couldn’t decide how old the writers were based on the content) that I went to their website to find out more – the cast seem pretty serious and it would seem they all work for free because they like it and believe in it.

 So… it sounds great, the actors would be first on a spaceship reserved for genetically superior humans… why is it so hard to review?
 Just I’m not sure that I like it very much.
 Maybe I’m a bit less nerdy than I was aged 14 (although that doesn’t ring true – I write about podcasts and Asterix for a hobby).
 Or maybe it just didn’t quite grab me right away because I wasn’t in the right mood that first day I listened to it.
 I feel like I should like it, and I’m pretty sure the 14-year-old me would have liked it.

 Maybe it’s because they sometimes try to add Douglas Adams-type humour without quite succeeding and I just think ‘missed opportunity’.
 Maybe it’s because it’s a kind of what if we were in Skyrim? fantasy.
 And I’ve played Skyrim for hundreds of hours… I’ve done all that imagining myself already.
 Or maybe it’s because the main characters are so cliche, or because they do that one fantasy trope I hate – having tons of apostrophes in names and places.

 So, yeah.
-For me, The Once and Future Nerd doesn’t quite hit the spot, but I’m sure there’s an audience for this free podcast out there.
+For me, The Once and Future Nerd doesn’t quite hit the spot, but I’m sure there’s an audience for this out there.